dichaelen/ContainersOnAzure_IntroLab/README.md

 # Intro to Containers on Azure
 This lab aims to show a few ways you can quickly deploy container workloads to Azure.

+* madsd was here!

 # What is it?